 At the awards ceremony Museums Aotearoa announced that the Reel Life programme won the Public Programmes category by “capturing a strong feeling of nostalgia and authenticity”, and “playing an active part in those rural communities.”

 The Film Archive regularly takes films on the road as part of the Travelling Film Show initiative, which takes films from the collections to towns and cities across New Zealand – frequently to the places where the films were made.
 The Reel Life in Rural New Zealand tour was unique though – this was the first time we had screened films in woolsheds!

-Here are some photos from the tour:
+Check out some photos from the 'Reel Life in Rural New Zealand' tour: